-You know it when you see it
+You’ll know strategy when you see it

 More years ago than I care to say, as a vice president with Creative Strategies International, I gave up trying to define strategy.
 During the years I was in that business, I discovered, slowly, that most people believe they are naturally good at strategy.
-They may not be able to define it, draw it in business diagrams, but they understand it.
+They may not be able to define it or draw it in business diagrams, but they understand it.

 - People generally understand that strategy involves focusing on priorities, and why that’s good for a business.

 - People generally understand that strategy involves playing toward strengths, and away from weaknesses.

 So, whether or not you can define strategy, you know it when you see it.
 That’s what I’ve seen through the years.

 In one of my long-term consulting relationships, a large and very successful company would send groups of managers to two-or-three-day offsite meetings to develop their strategy.

 I watched in wonder as groups of very bright young managers developed brilliant strategies at these meetings, but failed, year after year, to implement them.
 The ideas that energized the offsite meetings were lost back in the office, drowned in the daily routine of putting out fires, answering the telephone, and solving the everyday problems.